priyamdas2/GLASD/Simulation study factor based scenario/README.md

 7) **Summarize results**
 After completing all runs, execute `summary_output.m`, which aggregates the results and produces the summary tables reported in the manuscript for this scenario.

 **Note.** Originally, the `Data/` folder contained more than 400 generated data files and the `Output/` folder contained more than 600 generated output files.
 Due to their large size, these files are not included in this repository.
-Only the code files required to fully reproduce the results are provided.